Readyforeal/CDMProjectManager/README.md

 ## CDM Operations Manager

 This is an operations manager for the contracting company Contractors Door and Millwork, based in Phoenix, AZ.
-This application handles scheduling, issue reporting, and overall progress tracking of any and all construction projects in the valley.
+This application handles scheduling, issue reporting, and will handle overall progress tracking of any and all construction projects in the valley.

 ## Screenshots